slevin222/spotifme/README.md

 # Spotifme
-This app was created to display user Spotify playlists along with the ability to play videos with the YouTube Api.
+This app was created with the Spotify API for user login to display the users Spotify playlists along with the ability to play videos via the YouTube Api.

 ### FrontEnd
 * JavaScript